 Publish your website to a local folder

 If your webhost doesn't support FTP or if you want to use your favorite FTP client to transfer the files to the server, you can use the option 'Publish to a local folder'.
-Click Add to add a new location to the list.
+Click New to add a new location to the list.
 Enter a name for the location a select Local Folder as type.
 Enter the folder where you want to publish the website files to.
 Click OK to save the data and then click Publish to save the files to the specified folder.
 Now you can take these files from the local folder and publish them using your preferred FTP utility.

 Publishing your web pages